oracle-livelabs/apex/apex-workflows/introduction.md

 In this workshop, you will:

-- Identify the manual and automated steps of your business process
+- Identify the manual and automated steps of your business process.

-- Create the APEX application
+- Create the APEX application.

-- Create the Doctor Appointment Workflow
+- Create the Doctor Appointment Workflow.

+- Add Invoke Workflow.

-- Add Human Tasks to the Workflow
+- Add Human Tasks to the Workflow.

-- Add Activities and Connections to the Workflow
+- Add Activities and Connections to the Workflow.

-- Create Pages for the APEX application
+- Create Pages for the APEX application.

+### Downloads

+[Click here](https://c4u04.objectstorage.us-ashburn-1.oci.customer-oci.com/p/EcTjWk2IuZPZeNnD_fYMcgUhdNDIDA6rt9gaFj_WZMiL7VvxPBNMY60837hu5hga/n/c4u04/b/livelabsfiles/o/doctors-app-made-easy.sql) to download the completed application.

-*Note: This workshop assumes you are using Oracle APEX 24.2.*
+> **Note:** This workshop assumes you are using Oracle APEX 24.2.
+Some of the features might not be available in prior releases and the instructions, flow, and screenshots might differ if you use an older version of Oracle APEX.

-## Downloads

-If you are stuck or the app is not working as expected, you can download and install the completed app as follows:

 ## Learn More - *Useful Links*